 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you're sending money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 The length of time it takes to transfer money to Germany depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider to Germany is Wise, which can deliver the money to your recipient in EUR in Instant-2 Days.
-The slowest provider to send Pound Sterling to Germany is Currencies Direct, which takes 2 Days to send money to Germany.
+The slowest provider to send Pound Sterling to Germany is CurrencyFair, which takes 1-3 Days to send money to Germany.

 When it comes to choosing the best provider for sending money to Germany from the UK, it really depends on what your needs are.